Car plows into pizzeria near Paris, killing 12-year-old girl

 2 Min Read

-(Reuters) - A car plowed into the outdoor terrace of a pizzeria in the small town of Sept-Sorts east of Paris on Monday, killing a 12-year-old girl and injuring several other people, a French Interior Ministry spokesman said.
+(Reuters) - A car plowed into the outdoor terrace of a pizzeria in the small town of Sept-Sorts east of Paris on Monday, killing a 12-year-old girl and seriously injuring several other people, a French Interior Ministry spokesman said.

-He said the driver had been arrested and the early indications were that this was not an act of terrorism.
+He said the driver had deliberately targeted the diners but that the early indications were this was not an act of terrorism.
+Police arrested the driver.

 "I cannot tell you that terrorism has been discounted, but it is not the leading line of inquiry at this point.
 The first indications don't point toward terrorism," spokesman Pierre-Henry Brandet told BFM TV.